uidaholib/main-web-redesign_draft/content/services/distance.md

 ### Boise Students
 University of Idaho patrons in Boise have the option of picking up and dropping off books at the College of Law Boise.

+## Course Reserves

+[Course Reserves]({{ '/services/reserve/' | relative_url }}) is a free Library service that helps students access required and recommended course materials, including books, articles, DVDs, ebooks, and streaming video.
+Instructors and students can [fill out the online request form](https://uidaho.co1.qualtrics.com/jfe/form/SV_d3UL6u0pxEGpZs2) to request that textbooks or other resources used for courses be placed on reserve.

+Browse the current [Course Reserves Listings (Leganto)](https://alliance-uidaho.alma.exlibrisgroup.com/leganto/public/01ALLIANCE_UID/searchlists) and contact <libreserve@uidaho.edu> with any questions.

 ## Special Collections and Archives